-DoD's TRICARE Pharmacy Services contract with Express Scripts Inc. awarded for over $676 million
+DoD's TRICARE Pharmacy Services contract awarded to Express Scripts Inc. for $676.4M

 Contract Overview